 - This job opening is a great opportunity for professional growth.

-- He believes that every challenge is an opportunity in disguise.
+- He believes that every challenge is an opportunity in disguise, especially when you learn from setbacks.

 Opportunity Synonyms